ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-cp4i/mq_cp4i_pot_lab1.md

 	The host name is actually the network service for your queue manager instance.

 	```
-	/opt/mqm/samp/bin/amqsputc app1 mq00qs
+	/opt/mqm/samp/bin/amqsputc app1 mqxxqs
 	```

-	This command is putting a message on queue **app1** on queue manager **mq00qs**.
+	This command is putting a message on queue **app1** on queue manager **mqxxqs**.
-	Type a message such as:'
+	Type a message such as the following:

 	```
-	sending my first test message to qm mq00qs queue app1
+	sending my first test message to qm mqxxqs queue app1
 	```

 	Hit enter again to end the program.